Sushma21301/Tech-class/README.md

-# signin_app
+# TechClass

 A new Flutter application.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project focuses on providing interactive application for teachers and students!
+It bringsforth all features necessary during an online class in one apllication reducing the need for multiple app installations by user!

 A few resources to get you started if this is your first Flutter project: